ceteongvanness/VSTS-DevOps-Labs/eclipse/e2eeclipse/readme.md

 1. In *Team Explorer* change the drop down to **Work Items**.
 If the dropdown does not show work items connect to your VSTS account via the Team Explorer Home page.

-1. If there are no queries saved in VSTS, a query can be created in Eclipse (but not saved at this time).
+1. If there are no queries saved in VSTS, a query can be created in Eclipse.
 Right-click on the My Queries folder and select **New Query**

     ![New query](images/newquery.png)